Top 4 Cyber Threats UK Businesses Need To Watch Out For

 The latest Phishing Activity Trends Report from the Anti-Phishing Working Group indicates that this threat is very much alive.
 But while run-of-the-mill phishing attacks are easily thwarted by spam filters and basic corporate cyber security education initiatives, spear-phishing attacks are more difficult to defend against.

 These highly targeted attacks appear and sound so legitimate, they’re hard enough to distinguish from official, non-malicious emails as they are.
 To make matters worse, this highly deceptive attack could get even better (from a malicious standpoint) soon.

-Two years ago, a couple of data scientists conducted an experiment to compare the spear phishing abilities of an artificial intelligence and human competitors.
+Two years ago, a couple of data scientists conducted an experiment to compare the spear-phishing abilities of artificial intelligence and human competitors.
 The AI known as SNAP_R bested its human counterparts both in terms of the volume of phishing tweets it sent out and its conversion rate.